-Polycystic ovarian syndrome (PCOS) is a common endocrine disorder as well one of the common causes of infertility among women.
+Polycystic ovarian syndrome (PCOS) is a common endocrine disorder as well as one of the common causes of infertility among women.
 It is characterised by an ovulation dysfunction or impedance to the normal growth and release of eggs from the ovaries.
-In addition the ovaries may have multiple small cysts seen on ultrasound.
+In addition, the ovaries may have multiple small cysts seen on ultrasound.
 Women may also have a slight increase in testosterone (a male hormone) that results in acne or hair growth.
-It is commonly seen in women of child bearing age and is rare after menopause.
+It is commonly seen in women of childbearing age and is rare after menopause.

 The diagnosis of polycystic ovarian syndrome is based on the medical history along with a physical and pelvic examination to evaluate the condition of the patient and help identify the underlying cause.
 Blood tests are conducted to determine the level of various hormones.
 Additional tests such as a glucose tolerance test and evaluation of blood cholesterol may also be conducted in these patients.
 Pelvic ultrasound is performed to evaluate the appearance of the ovaries and the uterine lining.